Using Hilbert transform and classical chains to simulate quantum walks: Construction of the wave function

-\emph{6.
-Scope and limitation.}---Here we mainly focus on simple systems.
-In particular we employed translation invariance, both for the quantum dynamics and the classical device.
-The quantum dynamics describes a single particle system with no interactions, while the classical device has linear interactions built into it.
-The quantum system is arranged on a lattice.
+We focus on simple systems with translational invariance, both for the quantum dynamics and the classical device.
+The classical particles are linearly coupled.
+Their label $m$ corresponds to a lattice site of the quantum system.
+The linear chain describes a single quantum particle on a lattice.
 It can be a finite ring of elements, or stretch to infinity.
-The positions of the particles, denoted with $m$ correspond in the classical case to the labels of the particles.
-Finally, we considered an initial quantum state of a particle on the origin, while the classical chain has a thermal initial state.
-The classical momentum correlation function is normalized to unity at time $t=0$.
-The momenta of the particles are not correlated in thermal equilibrium, this corresponds to a quantum particle initially localized.
-These are certainly constrains on the generality of our device.
-So we are still far from a universal classical machine capable of simulating all aspects of quantum mechanics.
-Still the Hilbert transform technique, with its deep mathematical meaning, is encouraging and hopefully further research will unravel more general devices.
-For that reason in the following we find it remarkable that the wave function can, in the classical context, be used to describe the energy and momentum, and stretch correlation functions.
+Furthermore, the initial state of the classical system is a thermal one.
+This implies uncorrelated momenta.
+At $t=0$, the momentum correlation function is a Kronecker delta, consequently the quantum particle is initially localized.
+These are certainly constraints on the generality of our device and we are still far from a universal classical machine capable of simulating all aspects of quantum mechanics.
+Still the Hilbert transform technique is encouraging and hopefully further research will unravel more general devices.
+For that reason we proceed to show that the wave function can, in the classical context, be used to describe the kinetic energy, stretch, and total energy and heat correlation functions.